 If you have a computer or television in your bedroom, it may be a contributor to your sleep problems.
 Many individuals have a habit of keeping the TV on or checking their various social media sites when it is time to go to bed.
 This awakens the mind, and the light from the screens stimulates the retina and suppresses the production of melatonin, a neurotransmitter that is essential for falling asleep.
 Keep it dark and peaceful by reserving television, phone, and computer time for outside the bedroom.
 Your room should be for nothing but sleeping and kept as dark as possible, adopting simple bedtime rules can do wonders.

 Stress is a huge factor in insomnia.
 If you have uncontrollable thoughts and worries circulating through your mind throughout the day, they can intensify once it is time to go to sleep.
 Instead of lying awake for hours with your mind racing and heart pounding, develop relaxation techniques.

-The most direct way to develop greater peace of mind is to practice meditation.
+A study has shown that meditation improves insomnia and other menopausal symptoms.
 Either in a local meditation group, with a guided audio tape, or silently, close your eyes and exhale your concerns.
 Around 20 minutes daily is a great place to start for ultimate relaxation to fight off sleep disorders.